romainberger/yeoman-flask/README.md

 ### Build

   If you decided to use [Frozen Flask](http://packages.python.org/Frozen-Flask/), run `$ python freeze.py` to build a static version of your app.

-  For now this does not creates an optimized version like Yeoman is supposed to do (by minifying the css and js files and all the other things).
-This is also something I will be working on in the future.